Class Table<WSchema, PKey, RSchema>

 ], { ordered: true });

-// Since insertion is unordered, it can not be 100% guaranteed
+// Since insertion is unordered, it is not entirely guaranteed

 // which value will remain in the table for each primary key,